deanishe/www.deanishe.net/content/post/workflow-video-conferences/index.md

     - Google Meet
 ---

 An Alfred 4+ workflow that shows upcoming calendar events that are video conferences, and opens the links to them.
-It supports Lync and Zoom out of the box, but can be easily configured to support additional services.
+It supports Lync, Zoom and Google Meet out of the box, but can be easily configured to support additional services.

 <!--more-->